AG-Systems/DesktopApps/README.md

 None at the moment.

+Splitr

+Version: V0.1-Alpha

+Issues:

+None at the moment

+Features: Have 2 websites running on the same browser at the same time.
 ## About

 If you want to find more infomation about a specific program then click on the folder of the application and read the README.